 Mourvèdre stages a comeback.

 Growers are reassessing their attitude to this difficult variety across the Languedoc-Roussillon, Provence, and the southern Rhone.
-While many recognize the immense challenges that cultivating Mourvèdre entails, it is becoming more popular than Syrah in certain sub-zones and appellations.
+While many recognize the immense challenges of cultivating Mourvèdre, it is becoming more popular than Syrah in certain sub-zones and appellations.
 Châteauneuf-du-Pape is a case in point; with global warming increasing its pernicious hold over the appellation’s vineyards, Syrah is now viewed as a liability in hot years.
 This noble grape can lack freshness and acidity under such conditions, which explains the renewed affection for the robust, late-ripening Mourvèdre.
 When added to the Grenache-dominant blends of the region, Mourvèdre contributes valuable weight and structure to the wines.
-Indeed, the area under vine is likely to increase over the next decade further.
+Indeed, the area under the vine is likely to increase over the next decade.

 Vineyards on hills of Minervois